ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A slight chance of showers and thunderstorms before 2am, then patchy fog and a slight chance of showers and thunderstorms.
+         <h3>Overnight</h3>Patchy fog and a slight chance of showers and thunderstorms.
 Mostly cloudy, with a low around 70.
 Wind around 0 mph.
+Chance
-Chance of precipitation is 20%.<br></div>
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">